evansinho/The-Next-Web/README.md

 ### Prerequisites

--Any kind of browser suooprting CSS3 and HTML5
+-Any kind of browser supporting CSS3 and HTML5

 ### Setup